Harmonic Approximation and Resolvent Estimates for Semiclassical Non-Self-Adjoint Operators: A priori estimates for elliptic quadratic operators

-In this section, we prove a resolvent estimate for semiclassical pseudodifferential operators with quadratic symbols.
-Our main result of this section is the following proposition: \begin{prop} Let $\widetilde{q}: \C^{2n} \to \C$ be a holomorphic quadratic form satisfying
+In this section, as a preparation for the proof of Theorem \ref{thm1}, we shall discuss a priori estimates for semiclassical differential operators with elliptic quadratic symbols acting on Bargmann spaces.
+Let $\Phi$ be a strictly plurisubharmonic quadratic form on $\C^n,$ and let us set, similarly to (\ref{eq:lambda_phi_defn}),